 If you are considering decorating for the holidays like mentioned above, you obviously need to go shopping for Christmas decorations.
 And while at it, why don’t you shop for Christmas gifts for your family and friends or secret Santa gifts for your coworkers as well?

 Shopping alone or as a family is always fun; hence, it is one of the best things to do on October 31 if you don’t celebrate Halloween.

 Since it is still early, you will have a wide range of Christmas decorations and gifts to choose from than if you wait until everyone else is shopping for them or doing it at the last minute.
 You will probably get them at discounted prices too!

 - Attend a fall festival in your church or town

-The fall church festivals often include fun activities such as pumpkin decorating, making fall crafts, a cookie contest, having a fall-themed photo booth, playing treasure in a haystack, going on hay rides, candy corn ring toss, fall candy grab, face painting, and more.
+The town and church festivals often include fun fall activities such as pumpkin decorating, making fall crafts, a cookie contest, having a fall-themed photo booth, playing treasure in a haystack, going on hayrides, candy corn ring toss, fall candy grab, face painting, and more.

 If you don’t usually celebrate Halloween, participating in these fun activities at the fall festival will be a great opportunity to get out of the house and socialize.
 It will also give you a sense of belonging as you spend time with people who share your beliefs.